dusk-network/docs-public/src/content/docs/getting-started/vm/01-sc-on-dusk/serialization.md

 ---
-title: Serialization / Deserialization
+title: Serialization
 ---

-Serialization and deserialization are allow smart contracts to be compiled to WASM and be executed by Piecrust.

-Serialization converts data structures of a smart contract into a format that can be easily transmitted or stored across different environments, while deserialization converts this data back into a usable form.
+Serialization and deserialization allow smart contracts to be compiled to WASM and be executed by Piecrust.
+While serialization converts data structures of a smart contract into a format that can be easily transmitted or stored across different environments, deserialization converts this data back into a usable form.

-While different serialization / deserialization frameworks can be used, Dusk uses ```rkyv``` to serialize and deserialize data across smart contracts.
+Even if different serialization / deserialization frameworks can be used, Dusk uses ```rkyv``` to serialize and deserialize data across smart contracts.

 ## rkyv
 ```rkyv``` is a zero-copy deserialization framework that serializes data structures in-place.
 This means that once data is serialized, it can be deserialized without copying, which makes it very efficient.